Business Valuation in Divorce | 9 FAQs You Must Know

 The court can also appoint a valuation expert in certain situations, particularly if there is a dispute over the chosen appraisers or the presented valuations.

-Here’s the process and how fairness is maintained throughout:
+Here’s how fairness is maintained throughout the process:

 Selection of a Valuator:

-Often, both parties agree on a neutral, third-party professional to conduct the valuation.
+In many cases, as previously mentioned, both parties agree to hire a neutral, third-party professional to conduct the valuation.
 This ensures the process starts on impartial grounds.
-If disagreements arise, a court may appoint an expert.
+If disagreements arise, a court may appoint a valuation expert.

 Standard Methods and Approaches: